SNIPPET LESSON PLAN FOR:

 MPAA Rating: R for intense prolonged realistically graphic sequences of war violence, and for language.

-This Snippet Lesson Plan is designed to supplement existing lesson plans on the invasion of Nazi occupied Europe at Normandy, June 6, 1944.
+This Snippet Lesson Plan is designed to supplement existing lesson plans Cesar Chavez and the United Mine Workers

 Before watching the film students should know that: